CRA Districts & Opportunities

 Arts & Entertainment District- Local Business Cluster& Entertainment District

-Dixie Highway has a diverse set of uses that collectively form a destination for locals.
+West Dixie Highway has a diverse set of uses that collectively form a destination for locals.
 From the shops and restaurants, salons, fitness centers and fresh markets on the bustling artery, to the entrance of the lavish green space of Greynolds Park and the Ancient Spanish Monastery, the essence of a cultural arts and entertainment district is being capitalized on and expanded to create a strong brand for the area north of the canal.
 Incentives for building façades and streetscape improvements are being utilized to guide the direction of the emerging appeal.
-The City-owned park can become the focus of a new urban social gathering space with an exciting atmosphere that creates a unique destination for locals and visitors while enhancing the existing business cluster.
+The City-owned park, can become the focus of a new urban social gathering space with an exciting atmosphere that creates a unique destination for locals and visitors, while enhancing the existing business cluster.

 CIVIC COMMONS - Connect the Community

-Civic buildings and public spaces are very strong pillars for a community.
+Civic buildings and public spaces are a very strong pillar for a community.
 As new development continues, investment in the public realm will capitalize on the location to become an enhanced “Grand Boulevard” and promenade for residents, employees and visitors.
 On the north side of the canal, on either side of 19th Street, the streets surrounding NMB’s City Hall and Julius Littman Performing Arts Theater evoke a sense of tranquility and grand stature, due to the roadway improvements.
 The office inventory has proximity to main thoroughfares and the community and educational centers facilitate a “business and civic commons” atmosphere.
 Galleries and other window-front stores easily fit in on the first-floor retail spaces, while professional services occupy the floors above.
 Public transit services the area and continues to contribute to an urban lifestyle as the city grows.

 INDUSTRIAL ARTS - Attract the Makers